People

 sam.filipenko@ubc.ca

-Sam is committed to transforming research practices and policies to encompass the priorities, experiences, and protocols of First Nations, Inuit, and Métis peoples, and he firmly believes that we all hold a piece to the puzzle in making research environments more equitable.
+Sam is committed to transforming research practices and policies to encompass the priorities, experiences, and protocols of First Nations, Inuit, and Métis peoples, and he's been taught that decolonizing research practices requires us all to hold a piece of the puzzle.

 Community Members